chavarera/PythonScript/Data_Structure_In_Python/String/StringMethods.md

-## String Methods
+## String :abc: Methods

-- Python has a set of built in methods that you can use on strings
+- Python :snake: has a set of built in methods that you can use on strings
 - All string methods returns new values.they do not chnage the original string because string is immutable python object.

 Following are the most common used method for strings are

-## 1. capitalize():
+## 1. capitalize() :a: :
 - The **capitalize()** methodupper case the first letter in the given sequences.

 Example: